nextest-rs/nextest/site/src/docs/design/architecture/signal-handling.md

 Nextest's signal handling uses Tokio's [native support for signals].
 Signals are received by a [multiplexer] called `SignalHandler`, which generates a stream of events.
-The dispatcher then selects over this stream.
+The [runner loop's dispatcher] then selects over this stream.
 On receiving a signal, the dispatcher is responsible for broadcasting a message to all units.

 [native support for signals]: https://docs.rs/tokio/latest/tokio/signal/index.html
 [multiplexer]: https://docs.rs/nextest-runner/latest/nextest_runner/signal/index.html
+[runner loop's dispatcher]: runner-loop.md#dispatcher

 Here's a simple sequence diagram of how signals are handled: